Japanese Tower of Brussels: Renovation and closure

+The Japanese Tower and the Chinese Pavilion have been closed since 2013 because of structural weaknesses.
+Some items from their collections are on public display at the Art & History Museum at the Parc du Cinquantenaire/Jubelpark of Brussels.
+The buildings were recognised as protected monuments in 2019, and renovation should have finished in 2021.
+However, the Flemish public broadcaster VRT reported in 2022 that the Federal Government had decided the previous year not to re-open the complex although no formal announcement had been made to this effect.

 Description

-The tower combines reused elements manufactured in Japan with the construction of Marcel.
-Working on timberwork started in 1902.
-Though Belgian craftsmen built the main part of the tower, they initially opted not use nails, in the traditional Japanese style.
+The tower, a Japanese pagoda (known as a Tō), is part of the Museums of the Far East, a complex of three museums in Laeken, northern Brussels.
+The red-painted building has five storeys, stands 50 m tall, and is located across the road from the rest of the museum buildings.
+It combines reused elements manufactured in Japan with the construction of Marcel.
+Though Belgian craftsmen built the main part of the tower, they initially opted not to use nails, in the traditional Japanese style.
 Marcel however was not convinced, and ordered to add nails, as well as wooden braces.
 Marcel, inspired by the Shrines and Temples of Nikkō, mixed Japanese and European techniques for the interiors.
-The entrance hall from the Panorama du Tour du Monde of the 1900 Paris Exposition, which had been acquired by the king, was reused for this tower.
-Art dealer Maison Reynaud from Yokohama provided most of the internal and external decorations.
-The tower has six chambers, connected by a stairwell.
+The art dealer Maison Reynaud from Yokohama provided most of the internal and external decorations.

+Interior

+The tower has rich interiors, being richly decorated with chased copper panels, stucco, and elaborated stained glass windows.
+It has six chambers, connected by a stairwell.
 The latter is decorated with kinkarakawa-gami panels.
-These are surrounded by "aventurine" or "bronzine", an European imitation of the Japanese nashiji technique.
+These are surrounded by "aventurine" or "bronzine", a European imitation of the Japanese nashiji technique.

-The first floor features a polychrome decoration with a legend of Urashima Taro, plus a coffered ceiling with a depiction of musicians.
+The first floor features a polychrome decoration with a legend of Urashima Taro, plus a coffered ceiling with a depiction of Japanese musicians.
 The second floor, known as the "Green Floor", or "Golden Floor", has aventurine applied to wide lacquered wall panels.
 It has a depiction of mythical figures, including dragons.
 It originally included a ceiling with a painted vellum canopy depicting a group of women over a landscape, probably inspired by woodblock print by Utagawa Kunisada.
 This artifact was removed and is today stored at Brussels' Art & History Museum.
 The third floor, which has the most nashiji decorations, features a "magnificent ceiling similar to the first floor soffit but evoking animals, including remarkable openwork reliefs representing rising and diving dragons."
 The fourth floor, known as the "Red Floor", features red lacquered wooden panels, to which it owes its nickname, and a large matt Japanese painting on wood.
-The ceiling has a large marouflaged painting on canvas by French decorator Willemsen, which was inspired by a painting in the Nikko temple as well as woodblock prints by Utagawa Hiroshige.
+The ceiling has a large marouflaged painting on canvas by the French decorator Willemsen, which was inspired by a painting in the Nikko temple as well as woodblock prints by Utagawa Hiroshige.
 The fifth floor features iconography that focuses on animals, like the second floor, including lions and monkeys.
-The fifth floor's ceiling was decorated by European artists with marouflaged art nouveau canvas paintings.
-This floor has a very good panoramic view.
+The fifth floor's ceiling was decorated by European artists with marouflaged Art Nouveau canvas paintings.
+This floor offers a panoramic view.
 Other decorative components were imported from Japan in 1904.

-In 2011, to ensure that the problems of this building were well addressed and it was acceptably restored, international experts were consulted.
-The visit of Professor William Coaldrake and Shigeru Kubodera (September 2012) confirmed the value and importance of this building.
-They stated: